pmhalvor/whale-speech/docs/ladr/LADR_0004_classifier_module.md

 - keeps all our processing in one single unit -> cleaner project structure on our end

 #### Cons
-- initial findings found classifications on most random arrays of dummy data -> too many false positives
+- initial findings found classifications on most random arrays of dummy data -> too many false positives (I could be wrong here.
+Track issue: https://github.com/oleggolev/COS598D-Whale/issues/1)
 - committing to this set-up restricts us to a fixed model size
 - not easily swapped out for new models or architectures -> requires quantization of each new model used (high maintaince)
 - expected input size correlates to 1.5 seconds of audio, which feels too short to correctly classify a whale call (I may be mistaken here though)